 - 1. The data subject has given consent. - 2.
 The processing is required due to a contract. - 3.
 It is necessary due to a legal obligation. - 4.
 It is necessary to protect someone's vital interests (i.e. life or death situation). - 5.
-It is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller. - 6.
+It is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.
+(As UKCEH is not a public authority, it does not rely on the 'public task' lawful basis.
+Instead, UKCEH typically uses 'legitimate interests' or consent, depending on the context.) - 6.
 It is necessary for the legitimate interests of the controller or a third party.
 UKCEH will use this requirement and NOT Public Task - 7.
-For special categories1 of personal data, at least one of the following conditions must be met: - a.
-The data subject has given explicit consent. - b.
-The processing is necessary for the purposes of employment, social security and social protection law. - c.
-The processing is necessary to protect someone's vital interests. - d.
-The processing is carried out by a not-for-profit body. - e.
-The processing is manifestly made public by the data subject - f.
-The processing is necessary for legal claims - g.
-The processing is necessary for reasons of substantial public interest. - h.
-The processing is necessary for the purposes of medicine, the provision of health or social care or treatment or the management of health or social care systems and services. - i.
-The processing is necessary for public health - j.
-The processing is necessary for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes subject to certain safeguards
+When processing special category data1, UKCEH must document its legal basis and justify the necessity of processing.
+Common lawful bases for UKCEH activities include: - Explicit Consent (Article 9(2)(a)) e.g., voluntary participation in research. - Employment, social security & protection (Article 9(2)(b)) e.g., staff health records. - Scientific research, archiving, or statistical purposes (Article 9(2)(j)) e.g., anonymised research data.